Capital Gains Tax FAQs

 No, not all disposals (of assets) give rise to a charge of CGT.
 For example, any gains arising in the following circumstances are not regarded as giving rise to chargeable gains and hence are not liable to CGT

-- Gains from the disposal of tangible movable property, where the amount or value of the consideration does not exceed €2,540.
+- Gains made by individuals on tangible moveable property (e.g. household furniture) where the consideration does not exceed €2,540.

 Can you give a list setting out examples of some chargeable assets?